YasharGK/dynamics365-comparison/README.md

 # Dynamics 365 Comparison

-dynamics365-comparison is a node.js app that makes comparison of Dynamics 365 CRM / CE / CDS plug-in artefacts easier.
+dynamics365-comparison is a node.js app that makes comparison of Dynamics 365 CRM / CE / CDS plug-in artefacts easier, developed by Yashar Ghouchibeik (y.ghouchibeik@orkestratie.nl).
 Just run the app with the Source and Destination parameters and a HTML report will appear!

 Differences in artefacts or properties are shown in colors:
 * Red indicates where artfacts or properties are different/missing in Destination